wikipedia

 M1R vs M1L

-M1R and M1L are mirrored make-one increases used for balanced shaping.
+M1R and M1L are mirrored make-one increases that lean in opposite directions.

 What it is